petwho/invoice-format-parser/README.md

 - `examples`: example invoice text files.

 ##Overview
-Invoice format parser is small parsing tool written in PHP and is used to parse invoice text.
+Invoice format parser is a small parsing tool written in PHP and is used to parse invoice text.
-There are two implementations which is included into the repository, each supports different formats of invoice.
+There are two implementations which are included into the repository, each supports different invoice formats.

-The first implementation supports parsing format with no product code and each line from invoice contains product name, number of units, price and total cost.
-Here is an example:
+The first implementation supports parsing format which has no product code inside with each line from invoice contains product name, number of units, price and total cost.
+Here is an example of this format:

 ```
 13-inch MacBook Air 256GB 1 1200 1200